FreddyAyala/AzureAIServicesLandingZone/README.md

 log_retention_in_days     = 30
 management_resources_tags = {}
 scope_management_group    = "contoso corp"
-spoke_peerigns =["/subscriptions/abc37ac5-188c-42aa-9b19-f5a7a62236a6/resourceGroups/rg-network/providers/Microsoft.Network/virtualNetworks/vnet-ai-lz"] #Update this after deploying Spoke and then redeploy LZ
+spoke_peerings =["/subscriptions/abc37ac5-188c-42aa-9b19-f5a7a62236a6/resourceGroups/rg-network/providers/Microsoft.Network/virtualNetworks/vnet-ai-lz"] #Update this after deploying Spoke and then redeploy LZ
   ```

 ### 2. Initialize and Preview the Deployment